integreat-io/integreat/README.md

 - `allow`: Set to `all`, `auth`, or `none`, to give access to everybody, only the authenticated, or no one at all.
 This is what we describe in short form above, where we provided this string instead of a access rule object.
 - `role`: Authorize only idents with this `role`.
-May also be an array of strings (not implemented yet).
+May also be an array.
 - `ident`: Authorize only idents with this precise `id`.
-May also be an array (not implemented yet).
+May also be an array.
 - `roleFromField`: Same as `role`, except the role is gotten from a field in the schema.
 When authorizing data cast to this schema, the value of the role field needs to be identical to (one of) the role(s) of the ident.